"Just do it. You deserve this."

 "If you won't do it for the experience, at least do it for the article."

-That was my internal monologue, tempting me into upgrading to First Class on Qantas last month.
+That was my internal monologue, tempting me into upgrading to First Class on Qantas recently.
 I was returning home from the Los Angeles on the A380 and really wanted to review the cabin.
 Eat the food.
 Sleep laying down.

 50,000 Frequent Flyer points and a confirmation text later, I was in.
 So I stuffed my carry-on luggage with an embarrassing amount of devices and left my fiancee at the departure gate.
 He was flying economy.